-3. Click Accept to proceed with adding store.
+3. Click Accept to continue with adding the store.

 The Do you accept the EULA? dialog box appears only if you access the Citrix Workspace app for Linux first time after the installation.

 Linux desktop

 You can start the Citrix Workspace app from a desktop environment using a file manager.